 The 15 Types of Trim You Need to Know for Your Next Remodel Project

 Finding the right kind of trim is essential to completing any kind of remodeling project around the house.
-There are a multitude of options to choose from and picking the right one requires a thoughtful approach.
 Familiarize yourself with the terminology and the available trim options to complete your project to make sure they fit with your home.

 Area Specific Trim: Casing

 Casing refers to the trim used around interior or exterior windows and doors.
 Casing is designed to cover the unfinished gap between walls and door or window frames.
 It usually spans two or three inches.

 Baseboards are trim placed on the bottom of walls where they join the floor.
 Baseboards, which are also called wall base molding, cover the joint between the wall and the floor and come in a variety of designs.
 From softwood to hardwood to vinyl, there’s a lot to wade through and it’ll have to match the other trim in the house.